CUPE Ontario and disinvestment from Israel: Support

 Michael Neumann, a philosophy professor at Trent University in Peterborough, Ontario expressed support for the boycott.
-Neumann argued that a boycott is not anti-semitic, stating that "It targets Israeli, not Jewish, professors."
+Neumann argued that a boycott is not antisemitic, stating that "It targets Israeli, not Jewish, professors."
 He further stated that "People may always have bad motives underlying good motives.
 And it's not absolutely impossible that some of these people have anti-Semitic feelings deep down, but do I think that plays a large part?
 No, I certainly do not."
 Judy Haiven, an assistant professor at Saint Mary's University in Halifax, Nova Scotia, who is Jewish, commended CUPE for calling for the boycott.
 In a letter to the editor, Haiven stated that "the many silent professors in Israel who refuse to criticize their own government for human rights violations and for murdering Arab civilians should not be welcomed," although "Israeli academics who speak against the massacre in Gaza should be exempt from a boycott."